dz365/dz365.github.io/journal/2025/January.md

 ### Friday January 17, 23:17

 Rather long day of work today.
 Planning on getting a lot of stuff done over the next couple of days.

+### Saturday January 18, 23:46

+Another long day of work today, but I didn't really mind it.